 Where Can I Get My TIN ID?

 You can apply for a TIN ID at the revenue district office (RDO) where you are registered or will be registered1.
-Personal appearance is required although an authorized representative can also make the request on your behalf so long as you provide a Special Power of Attorney.
-Take note that in accordance with the Revenue Regulations No. 7-20122, revenue district offices process and release new TIN ID cards within the same day, but only if you file your request before the cut off period of 1 PM.
+Personal appearance is required although an authorized representative can also request on your behalf so long as you provide a Special Power of Attorney.
+Take note that in accordance with the Revenue Regulations No. 7-20122, revenue district offices process and release new TIN ID cards within the same day, but only if you file your request before the cut-off period of 1 PM.

 As of this writing, there’s still no option to apply for a TIN ID online.